18F/18f.gsa.gov/_posts/2021-03-02-using-agile-and-devops-to-get-better-results-than-a-change-control-board.md

 ## Agile and DevOps case study

-Agile is a way of quickly reacting to the demands of your project where DevOps(which combines software development and IT Operations) is a methodology for building infrastructure and applications that is able to adapt and change quickly.
+Agile is a way of quickly reacting to the demands of your project where DevOps (which combines software development and IT Operations) is a methodology for building infrastructure and applications that is able to adapt and change quickly.
 Using these methods, you can avoid many of the pitfalls of traditional waterfall practices described above.

 ### Getting started

 1. Outline the scope of the project, what kind of data the project needs and what technical stack it will run on.
 Define the product not by final goals, but the leanest version of that product that will be useful.
 Consider what future features may be useful when making decisions but first focus on core functionality.
 Here is a resource for [setting product vision and strategy](https://18f.gsa.gov/2016/07/26/buying-better-digital-products-part-2-setting-the-product-vision-and-strategy/).
 2. Check in with enterprise architecture teams, security teams, the operations team, and PRA and privacy office contacts if you are planning to use forms or house data.
 Look for other similar projects in your agency: are they happy with their product?
 What would they change?
 Getting buy-in from a wide range of people early can save you time later.
 3. This is a good time to agree on some mission and quality outcomes to strive for.
 Create goals such as security scan protocols that all releases will go though.
 Set up bi-weekly or monthly accessibility checks with an accessibility expert.
 Be precise about the kind of milestones that need to be met before personal data is added to the system.
 It is more important to frame these as outcome-oriented goals and not process goals.
 You want the flexibility to improve your processes, but make sure as processes change the outcomes for standards are consistent.
-4. Start by  some of the riskiest parts of the project.
+4. Start by approaching some of the riskiest parts of the project.
 Tackle whatever might make the project fail first.
 Are there simple ways to test the viability of your project?
-These could be a mock-ups, a google form, or another way to quickly confirm you are using the right strategy to solve the right problem.
+These could be mock-ups, a google form, or another way to quickly confirm you are using the right strategy to solve the right problem.
 Next, think about deployment or a tricky integration.

 ## Example workflow for project growth and maintenance